 Vitamin B6 is a water-soluble vitamin.
 Water-soluble vitamins dissolve in water so the body cannot store them.
 Leftover amounts of the vitamin leave the body through the urine.
-That means you need a regular supply of these vitamins in your diet.
+Although the body maintains a small pool of water soluble vitamins, they have to be taken regularly.

 Vitamin B6 helps the body to:

 - Make antibodies.
 Antibodies are needed to fight many diseases.